Would You...?: Commercial performance

 On 1 November 1998, "Would You...?" debuted at its peak of number three on the UK Singles Chart, number two on the UK Dance Chart, and number one on the UK Indie Chart.
 By the end of November, it had shipped 200,000 copies in the UK, allowing it to be certified silver by the British Phonographic Industry.
 As well as reaching number six in Ireland, the track peaked inside the top 10 in Denmark (number seven), Greece (number nine), Italy (number two), Norway (number 10), Spain (number six), and Switzerland (number four).
 Elsewhere in Europe, it became a top-20 hit in Flanders, Iceland, the Netherlands, and Sweden, attaining a peak of number 11 on the Eurochart Hot 100.
 It was the continent's 81st-most-successful hit of 1999.

 Worldwide, the song charted highly in New Zealand, peaking at number four for two weeks in January and February 1999, and entered the top 30 in Australia, where it debuted at its peak of number 27 and stayed on the chart for six weeks.
 In North America, it appeared on the Canadian RPM Top Singles chart, climbing to number 64 in March 1999.
 It was also hit on the Canadian and American dance charts, reaching number 21 on the RPM Dance chart and number six on the US Billboard Hot Dance Music/Maxi-Singles Sales chart.

 As a soundtrack

 The Peruvian TV channel Andina de Televisión, through its extinct gossip program Magaly Teve, used it for its section of bloopers that end with the Crazy Seal breaks TVs, and an instrumental version sounds, created by the Peruvian producer and singer Carlos Figueroa which also makes different versions of the song of Phone Gossip.
 Previously, the original version was used.
 The song was also used in Miss World 1998 during the presentation of a group of delegates, and in Miss Universe 2002, the latter with a different instrumental version during the swimsuit competition.

+In an interview published on YouTube in 2025, David Lowe explains how the song was also used as inspiration for the theme to The One Show, the BBC’s nightly entertainment show.